 What you need to set up your own janitorial cleaning services business

-Cleaning services may also be easily expandable.
-You may begin by simply providing cleaning services but can branch out into window cleaning, gardening and more – you could even move into house clearances.
-Understanding where you want your business to go and the five year plan you have in mind will go a long way to your success.
+Cleaning services can EXPAND; your simple service could branch out into window cleaning, gardening and even house clearances.
+Understanding what direction you want your business to go in with a five year plan will help with your success.

-There are a number of paths your business could take or evolve into and the management skills and experience will differ from area to area.
-For instance starting off as a domestic cleaner it is very likely you will do most of the cleaning yourself, shuffling your time between doing the day-to-day work and finding new leads.
-Most of this work would probably be undertaken between 9.00am – 5.00pm whilst your customers are at work.
-Maybe as your business and reputation grows you could hire staff, when you will need to develop your time management and people skills.
+You may start off as a domestic cleaner so it is very likely you will do most of the cleaning yourself, splitting your time between day-to-day work and finding new leads.
+Most of this work would probably be undertaken between 9.00am and 5.00pm whilst your customers are at work.
+As your business and reputation grows you may need to hire more staff so you will have to develop your time-management and people skills.

 Moving onto developing a commercial cleaning business will require managing a team of workers to clean a variety of businesses and offices.
-Your role and skill set will probably be less hands-on but a very good man-manger and good salesperson as you promote your business and attempt to find new opportunities.
+Your role and skill set will become less hands-on; having to be a good man-manger and salesperson as you promote your business and attempt to find new opportunities.

-You will find good customer relations skills are essential.
-Regardless of who you are pitching to the issue of trust will be key to their eventual decision.
-So, remember first impressions count.
-Furthermore, good, robust administrative skills will make a difference to managing your customers’ expectations.
-Especially if juggling various appointments and site visits as no-one will remain too long with an unreliable supplier.
+Good customer relations skills are essential!
+Regardless of who you are pitching to, trust will be key to their eventual decision.
+First impressions count and good administrative skills will make a difference to managing customer expectations especially if you are juggling various appointments.

-Research suppliers – ensuring you source commercial-standard cleaning products and equipment is essential to keeping your business afloat.
-Buying your chemicals from the high street will end up expensive and you won’t be able to access the higher quality products that commercial clients will expect.
+Research suppliers – ensure you source commercial-standard cleaning products and equipment.
+Chemicals on the high street are expensive and you won’t be able to access the higher quality products that commercial clients will expect.

 Maintenance Matters – ensure your business plan has factored in maintaining accounts once they’ve been won and managing all clients fairly and equally.

-Have a Budget – with a little research you can estimate how much money you’ll need to spend initially to get setup.
-This shouldn’t be too excessive when compared to other businesses but factor in the cost of professional cleaning machines as well as your cleaning equipment supplies and items will need to be regularly restocked.
+Have a Budget – with a little research you can estimate how much money you’ll need to spend initially to get setup, but factor in the cost of professional cleaning machines as well as your cleaning equipment supplies and items will need to be regularly restocked.

 When working out your budget you should also factor in a portion of working capital to ensure your business survives.
-It may be some time before you can start paying yourself a wage but when you do find success this will be perfectly possible.
+It may be some time before you can start paying yourself a wage but as you find more and more success this will become perfectly possible.

-Invest in Marketing – if you invest properly in marketing then others will find your business and the chances of success are much higher.
-You need to make your potential customers aware of who you are and what you do and then if they need you, they can find you.
+Invest in Marketing – if you invest properly in marketing then potential customers will find your business and the chances of success are much higher.
+You need to make people aware of who you are, what you do and how they can find you if you are needed.

-Starting a business in the janitorial sector can be extremely fruitful if you have the right attitude and the dedication to make it so.
-If you want help, advice on starting up on product selection Wray Bros, where possible, would be only too happy to lend a helping hand.
+Starting a business in the janitorial sector can be extremely fruitful if you have the right attitude and dedication to make it work.
+If you need any advice on product selection when you start up Wray Bros would be happy to help.

-Read our blog on why investing in employing a cleaning company makes sense >
+Further Reading: Why investing in employing a cleaning company makes sense >